Enriqueoab/javaScript/README.md

   <h2>Title example</h2>
 </section>

-### To add some HTML code:
+### Adding HTML code:

 - Next a way of adding new content to an existing element with some HTML code in Javascript.
+With the next way we wouldn't lose information of any kind even user input information.

 ```js
   const ul = document.querySelector("ul");